 Famous author J.K.
 Rowling once quipped, “When in doubt, go to the library.”
 Ray Bradbury was also a library fan, exclaiming, “Without libraries, what do we have?
 No past and no future.”
 Why do we hold libraries in such high regard, especially in this age of digital innovation where reams and reams of paper can be…Read More

-By Christopher Zoukis Women in the Georgia prison system are getting a unique learning opportunity, thanks to a partnership between Code/Out and Arke.
+Thanks to a partnership between Code/Out and Arke, women in the Georgia prison system are getting a unique learning opportunity, thanks to a collaboration between Code/Out and Arke.
 Code/Out is a non-profit organization dedicated to reducing recidivism and poverty among incarcerated women in the Georgia penal system.
-Code/Out addresses this by teaching female inmates how to code, and how technology…Read More
+Code/Out addresses this by teaching female inmates how…Read More

 By Christopher Zoukis As long as there have been prisons in America, there have been people concerned about educating the inmates.
 William Rogers, a clergyman, is believed to be the first prison educator, teaching behind bars in the late 1700s.
 Despite a strong opposition from those that believe prisoners should not be entitled to an…Read More